-We will also list down each surf breaks in Bali beaches just so you are more interested coming to Bali.
-If however this list persuades you, then you will have to read more about airline charges & shipping for surfboards.
+We will also list down each surf breaks in Bali beaches just so you are more interested in surfing in Bali.
+If however, this list persuades you, then you will have to read more about airline charges & shipping for surfboards.

-The MINI Twin and Pocket Knife both are higher volume boards, perfect for softer flatter waves.
-Twin fins offer a maneuverable and fast ride to surfers.
-Their quickness and ability to make sharp turns makes them a great choice for small conditions, but they can also be used in medium sized clean surf.
-The low rocker of the Pocket Knife creates speed in small conditions while maintaining maneuverability.
+Our surfboards recommendation for Beach break is Pyzel Radius, The MINI Twin and Pocket Knife which are higher volume boards, perfect for softer flatter waves.
+Their quickness and ability to make sharp turns makes them a great choice for small conditions, but they can also be used in medium-sized clean surf.
+The low rocker of the Pocket Knife creates speed in small conditions while maintaining manoeuvrability.

 Best Surfboards for Point Break :

-The Skeleton Key is a great board for this types of surf breaks.
-It’s best for slightly bigger and faster waves.
-Also, it offers a 5 fin set up and gives you the option to switch between a quad fin set up and a traditional thruster.
-It carries more volume and width through the nose which gives you more speed and carry though the racey sections.
+The Skeleton Key is a great board for this type of surf break.
+We choose Skeleton Key because it’s made for bigger and faster waves that point breaks offer.
+It carries more volume and width through the nose which gives you more speed and carries though the race sections.
 It’s why we put the skeleton key in this list of best surfboards for point breaks.